 State Road 44

 NM 44 was replaced by NM 165 east of U.S. 85 by 1988 and by an extension of U.S. 550 by 2000.

 NM 46 was replaced both by a northern extension of NM 448, and by NM 558 in 1988.
-It originally ran along Corrales Road through Corrales to Rio Rancho, and on current NM 556 to U.S. 550.
+It originally ran along Corrales Road through Corrales to Rio Rancho, and along NM 556 to U.S. 550.